I386

-The Intel 386, originally released as the 80386 and later renamed i386, is the first 32-bit processor in the line, marking it a significant evolution in the x86 microarchitecture.
-It is the third-generation x86 architecture microprocessor developed jointly by AMD, IBM and Intel.
-Pre-production samples of the 386 were released to select developers in 1985, while mass production commenced in 1986.
-It implements the IA-32 microarchitecture, and is the first CPU to do so.
+The Intel 386, originally released as the 80386 and later renamed i386, is the third-generation x86 microprocessor developed by Intel.
+It is the first 32-bit processor in the line, and the first to implement the full IA-32 microarchitecture, marking a significant increase in capabilities while maintaining full compatibility with legacy code.

+Pre-production samples of the 386 were released to select developers in October 1985, while mass production commenced in June 1986.
 It was the central processing unit (CPU) of many workstations and high-end personal computers of the time.
-It began to fall out of public use starting with the release of the i486 processor in 1989, while in embedded systems the 386 remained in widespread use until Intel finally discontinued it in 2007.
+It began to fall out of public use when i486 processors became increasingly popular in the early 1990s, while in embedded systems, the 386 remained in widespread use until Intel finally discontinued it in 2007.

-Compared to its predecessor the Intel 80286 ("286"), the 80386 added a three-stage instruction pipeline which it brings up to total of 6-stage instruction pipeline, extended the architecture from 16-bits to 32-bits, and added an on-chip memory management unit.
-This paging translation unit made it much easier to implement operating systems that used virtual memory.
-It also offered support for register debugging.
-The 386 featured three operating modes: real mode, protected mode and virtual mode.
-The protected mode, which debuted in the 286, was extended to allow the 386 to address up to 4 GB of memory.
-With the addition of segmented addressing system, it can expand up to 64 terabytes of virtual memory.
-The all new virtual 8086 mode (or VM86) made it possible to run one or more real mode programs in a protected environment, although some programs were not compatible.
+Compared to its predecessor the Intel 80286 ("286"), the 32-bit i386 was compatible with the existing library of 16-bit applications created for earlier PCs, (Note: The 80286 was itself an extension of the 8086 architecture with advanced memory management functions and significantly better performance.) while also extending the architecture from 16-bits to 32-bits, extending the addressing to support up to 4 GB of memory, and adding an on-chip MMU allowing for easier virtual memory and paging implementation.
+The all-new virtual 8086 mode (or VM86) made it possible to run one or more real mode programs simultaneously virtualized under a protected mode operating environment.

-The 32-bit i386 can correctly execute most code intended for the earlier 16-bit processors such as 8086 and 80286 that were ubiquitous in early PCs.
-As the original implementation of the 32-bit extension of the 80286 architecture, (Note: The 80286 was itself an extension of the 8086 architecture with advanced memory management functions and significantly better performance.) the i386 instruction set, programming model, and binary encodings are still the common denominator for all 32-bit x86 processors, which is termed the i386 architecture, x86, or IA-32, depending on context.
+The i386 instruction set, programming model, and binary encodings are still the common denominator for all 32-bit x86 processors, which is termed the i386 architecture, x86, or IA-32, depending on context.
 Over the years, successively newer implementations of the same architecture have become several hundreds of times faster than the original 80386 (and thousands of times faster than the 8086).
 (Note: This considers integer performance only, as processors prior to the 486DX require a coprocessor to perform floating point calculations in hardware.
 Increases in floating point performance are measured in tens of thousands of times, compared to the 8086's floating point coprocessor the 8087, or hundreds of thousands of times compared to software implementations of floating point on the 8086.)